 ]

-GET http://10.30.238.37/api/files/tones/chime.wav
+GET https://10.30.238.37/api/files/tones/chime.wav

-POST Sample Request
+POST Sample Request for Downloading a File

-POST http://10.12.123.12/api/files/download
+POST https://10.12.123.12/api/files/download

 {